History Files Nav bar

 Zipani

-According to later tradition (from the fifteenth century BC), Naram-Sin of Akkad campaigns in Anatolia.
-He marches against a coalition of seventeen kings, including Pamba of Hattusa and Zipani.
-While unproven, the legend demonstrates that Anatolian states are able to act in union, although no one state has achieved dominion over any others at this stage.
+Again according to later tradition (from the fifteenth century BC), a king of Akkad campaigns in Anatolia, this time Naram-Sin (after Sargon had done the same a centry before).
+He marches against a coalition of seventeen kings, including Pamba of Hattusa and Zipani of Kanesh.
+While unproven, the tradition demonstrates that Anatolian states are able to act in union, although no one state has achieved dominion over any others at this stage.

 c.2000 BC